 • Start time8:15 PM

-Exact meeting details go out with the event instructions and the day-of weather update after The Call.
+Exact meeting details go out with the event instructions and The Call about 2 hours before sunset.
 Pick whichever beach is closest to where you are staying.

 Weather Trust